Wander Franco Player Props: Rays vs. White Sox

-Wander Franco -- with a slugging percentage of .410 in his past 10 games, including no homers) -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Dylan Cease on the hill, on April 27 at 7:10 PM ET.
+Wander Franco -- with a slugging percentage of .350 in his past 10 games, including zero home runs) -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lucas Giolito on the mound, on April 28 at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+He had two hits (going 2-for-6) in his most recent game against the White Sox.

 Wander Franco Game Info & Props vs. the White Sox